Codeur-Omniscient/Codeur-Omniscient/README.md

 ## Hi there 👋, I'm [Anthony](https://www.linkedin.com/in/anthony-mban/)

-I'm a fresher frontend web developper who starded his journey a few months ago, passionate about web development and design i'm enthusiastic about creating interactive and beatifull websites and web application.
+I'm a fresher frontend web developper passionate about web development and design i'm enthusiastic about creating interactive and beatifull websites and web application.
 I always looking for new opportunities to learn and grow as a web developer<br/>
 <img align="right" alt="GIF" src="https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExaWFtMXNkMXdkOWY5bGExa2JvbXhxY3QzMXV2cGtyczUxdWcxbDZsNiZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/qgQUggAC3Pfv687qPC/giphy.gif" width="450" height="300" /><br/>

 ### Nice to see you there 🙂